mtopircean/essential-oils/README.md

 * General:
 Document is structured around a main menu that allows the user to navigate through the different functionalities of the program.
 Throughout the program, the user, after finishing running a feature, is allowed to return again to main menu.
-This was thought in order to give the user a continous loop through the code and improve it`s experince by removing unnecesarry steps.
+This was thought in order to give the user a continuous loop through the code and improve it`s experience by removing unnecessary steps.

 User is provided guidance throughout the program in order to make sure it is easy to understand and use.

 * Maine menu:
-The main menu is the center point of the application connecting the various functions to a center of command.
+The main menu is the centre point of the application connecting the various functions to a centre of command.
 I`ve allowed for it to run automatically when the script is loaded, to again, limit the users effort in accessing the tools functionality.
 Functionality achieved through the use of the code bellow:

 ```python